Self Sabotaging Relationships: Causes, Signs & Ways to Stop

 6. Infidelity

-Cheating on your partner, whether it is emotional, physical, or both, is a form of self-destructive behavior in relationships that usually results in you sabotaging your own happiness.
+Cheating on your partner, whether emotionally, physically, or both, is a form of self-destructive behavior in relationships that usually results in sabotaging one’s own happiness.

 7. Addictive/compulsive behavior